Coventh/AspNetCore.Identity.MongoDbCore/README.md

 Alternatively a full configuration can be done by populating a `MongoDbIdentityConfiguration` object, which can have an `IdentityOptionsAction` property set to an action you want to perform against the `IdentityOptions` (`Action<IdentityOptions>`).

 The `MongoDbSettings` object is used to set MongoDb Settings using the `ConnectionString` and the `DatabaseName` properties.

-The MongoDb connection is managed using the [mongodb-generic-repository](https://github.com/alexandre-spieser/mongodb-generic-repository), where a repository inheriting `IBaseMongoRepository` is registered as a singleton.
-Look at the [ServiceCollectionExtension.cs](https://github.com/alexandre-spieser/AspNetCore.Identity.MongoDbCore/blob/master/src/Extensions/ServiceCollectionExtension.cs) file for more details.

 ```csharp
 var mongoDbIdentityConfiguration = new MongoDbIdentityConfiguration